Amalgam removal needs to be conducted with great care

 Amalgam Filling Removal: Before & After Photos

-Is it safe to remove Amalgam filings?
+Is it safe to remove Amalgam fillings?
 Or is it better to leave them?

 The most exposure to mercury for you is during the placement and removal of the filling.